daseinsucks/Reflexia/cmd/reflexia/README.md

 # reflexia

-This package provides a tool for summarizing code and generating documentation for Go projects.
-It can be used to create a summary of the code in a given directory, as well as a README file for the project.
-The tool can also be used to generate summaries for individual files within the project.
+This package provides a tool for summarizing code and generating documentation for projects.
+It uses a summarizer service to generate summaries of code files, packages, and the entire project.
+The tool can be configured using command-line arguments and environment variables.

-Environment variables: "PWD", "GH_TOKEN"
-CLI arguments:
+## File Structure

+- cmd/reflexia/reflexia.go

+## Code Summary

+### Main Function

+The main function initializes a config struct with default values, parses command-line arguments, and calls various functions to process the working directory, summarize code, and write summaries to files.

+### processWorkingDirectory Function

+This function determines the directory path to process.
+If a GitHub link is provided, it clones the repository to a temporary directory.
+Otherwise, it uses the first command-line argument as the directory path.

+### initConfig Function

+This function initializes a config struct with default values and parses command-line arguments.
+It returns the config struct.

+### Summarization Process

+The tool uses a summarizer service to generate summaries of code files, packages, and the entire project.
+The summaries are written to files named FILES.md, README.md, SUMMARY.md, and README_GENERATED.md.

+### Command-Line Arguments

-	- -g: valid link for github repository
+- -g, --github-link: valid link for GitHub repository
-	- -u: github username for ssh auth
+- -u, --github-username: GitHub username for SSH authentication
-	- -t: github token for ssh auth
+- -t, --github-token: GitHub token for SSH authentication
 - -c: do not check project root folder specific files such as go.mod or package.json
 - -s: do not create SUMMARY.md and README.md, just print the file summaries
 - -r: do not create README.md
 - -p: do not create README.md for every package in the project
 - -br: overwrite README.md for the root project directory instead of README_GENERATED.md creation
 - -f: Save individual file summary intermediate result to the FILES.md
 - -bp: create README_GENERATED.md if README.md exists in the package directory instead of overwriting

-Project package structure:
-- cmd/reflexia/reflexia.go
-- reflexia/internal
-- reflexia/pkg/project
-- reflexia/pkg/summarize

-## Main logic

-The main function initializes the configuration, gets the directory path, creates a summarize service, gets the project configuration, and calls the summarize service to get the file map.
-If the WithFileSummary flag is true, it writes the file map to a file called FILES.md.
-If the NoSummary flag is false, it calls the summarize service to get the summary content and writes it to a file called SUMMARY.md.
-If the NoReadme flag is false, it calls the summarize service to get the readme content and writes it to a file called README.md.

-The processWorkingDirectory function returns the directory path based on the provided GitHub link or the first command-line argument.
-The initConfig function initializes the configuration using the flag package and returns the configuration.
-The fileMapToString function converts the file map to a string.
-The getReadmePath function returns the readme filename based on the directory path.
-The writeFile function writes the content to a file.

-## Edge cases

-The application can be launched with various command-line arguments to configure its behavior.
-For example, the -s flag can be used to skip the creation of SUMMARY.md and README.md files, and only print the file summaries.
-The -r flag can be used to skip the creation of the README.md file, and the -p flag can be used to skip the creation of README.md files for each package in the project.
-The -br flag can be used to overwrite the existing README.md file in the root project directory instead of creating a new file called README_GENERATED.md.
-The -f flag can be used to save the individual file summary intermediate result to a file called FILES.md, and the -bp flag can be used to create a README_GENERATED.md file if a README.md file already exists in the package directory instead of overwriting it.
+### Environment Variables

+- PWD: current working directory
+- HELPER_URL: helper URL for summarizer service
+- MODEL: model for summarizer service
+- API_TOKEN: API token for summarizer service
+- STOP_WORD: stop words for summarizer service